PRESS RELEASE: Daniel White Appointed as Interim Superintendent at Washington Corrections Center

 White began his Corrections career in 1997 as a correctional officer at the Washington Corrections Center for Women (WCCW).
 During his time at WCCW, White held the roles of correctional sergeant, classification counselor 2 and 3, and correctional unit supervisor.
 He was also a member of the WCCW Emergency Response Team.

-In 2007, White was selected as the correctional program manager at the Washington Corrections Center (WCC) where he was the operational manager for the Reception Diagnostic Center and the seven Reception Center living units.
+In 2007, White was selected as the correctional program manager at the WCC where he was the operational manager for the Reception Diagnostic Center and the seven Reception Center living units.
 In 2011, he was selected to be the associate superintendent for programs at WCC.

 In 2014, White was selected as the superintendent B at the Twins Rivers Unit, Monroe Correctional Complex (MCC).
 In October 2015, he became superintendent B at the MCC Special Offender Unit and Intensive Management Unit.
 During his tenure at MCC, White was actively involved in various aspects of facility operations.
 He was also recently a member of the 2017-2019 collective bargaining contract negotiations team.